 The standard/goal will be around 60 degrees of external rotation with a minimum of 30-40 degrees.

 What I will present to you are general exercises that will target one/more of the movements patterns at the hip.
 These are really general ones but feel free to explore for more or for variations of these, as the idea is the same.

 This one takes care of hip internal rotation but also external rotation too.
 It is a really efficient movement because it kinda rotates the hip bones on the femur, as opposed to the femur in the hip bones.

-Basically you want to get besides a pole/box/anything really for support.
+Basically, you want to get besides a pole/box/anything really for support.
 Now remain on just one leg, and hinge back with the hips, the other leg should be straight pointing to the back.
-Imagine your support leg as a pivot and you just slowly rotate your body towards it and the away from it.
-1 to 3 sets of 5 slow reps a couple times a week and you should see improvements in no time!
+Imagine your support leg as a pivot and you just slowly rotate your body towards it and away from it.
+1 to 3 sets of 5 slow reps a couple of times a week and you should see improvements in no time!

 2.Hip 90/90 rocks